sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [Download](https://www.python.org/downloads/) python 3.

-Start the installer with following settings.
+Start the installer with the following settings.

 !![image](img/pyinstall.png)

 The command line tool `pip` is the python package installer, it will be installed automatically with python.

-Use `pip` to install SAP AI Core SDK.
+Use `pip` to install the SAP AI Core SDK.

 ```BASH
 pip install ai-core-sdk